flowchain/devify-server/examples/How-to-Send-SMS.md

 # devify-server-send-sms

-This project shows how to send alert SMS.
+This project shows how to extend devify-server biolerplate to send an alert SMS.

+## Prerequisites

+1. This project uses twilio APIs for text messaging.
+Please signup and get your own credentials at [twilio](https://www.twilio.com).

+2. This project uses [twilio](https://www.npmjs.com/package/twilio) npm module to invoke twilio REST APIs.
+Please run `$ npm install twilio` to install the latest version.

 ## Quickstart

+Twilio credentials consists of Sid and Token.
+Please replace ```&lt;YOUR-SID&gt;``` with your sid gave by twilio, and replace ```<YOUR-TOKEN>``` with your token.

 ```
-var server = require('./websocket-broker');
+var server = require('./coap-broker');

 // Twilio Credentials
 var accountSid = '<YOUR-SID>';